zyx/manual/VoltageStandards.md

 Signals should typically be \\(10V_{pp}\\) (peak-to-peak).
 This means that audio outputs should typically be **±5V** (before bandlimiting is applied), and CV modulation sources should typically be **0 to 10V** (unipolar CV) or **±5V** (bipolar CV).

+Absolute decibel measurements (e.g. for VU meters) should be relative to 10V amplitude.
+For example, a ±10V signal is 0 dB, and a ±5V signal is approximately -6 dB.
+You may alternatively use **dBV** for measurements relative to 1V amplitude.

 ## Output Saturation

 In Eurorack, power supplies supply **-12 to 12V**.